Almost all PDFs use the CMYK or RGB colour profiles.

 How to use profile

-Now that the profile has been imported it will appear under the Imported Profiles subheading - simply double click the profile and select a save location for your newly converted PDF file:
+Now that the profile has been imported it, will appear under the Imported Profiles subheading - simply double-click the profile and select a save location for your newly converted PDF file.

 Benefits of using Pre-flight

-Adobe Acrobat Pro has a standard tool that allows you to alter the colour profile of a PDF.
-We recommend not use this as the tool seems to increase the file size of the PDF while the above profile reduces the file size by a considerable amount which means less for the end user to download.
+We recommend not using this as the tool seems to increase the file size of the PDF, whereas the above profile reduces the file size by a considerable amount which means less for the end user to download.